uzerpllp/uzerp-docs/content/docs/setup/manufacturing.md

 When goods are received against a purchase order they are automatically added to the stock balance at the location defined by the receive action for the order.

 An action must be added with a type *Receive* - if you want to receive against an order the type **must** be *Receive* and there **must** be only one transfer rule for the action.
-Once added select the action in question and in the side bar select *Add Rule*.
-The transfer rule for the action can be added.
+Once added, select the action in question and in the side bar select *Add Rule*.
+The transfer rule for the action can then be added.

 It is possible to have multiple receive actions so that stock can be received into different warehouse/location combinations.
-The option will appear in the *Receive Into* drop down on the order - you can default this by supplier so that goods received from that supplier will, by default, be received into a particular location using the supplier's 'Receive Into' option.
+The option will appear in the *Receive Into* drop down on the order - you can default this by supplier so that goods received from that supplier will, by default, be received into a particular location using the supplier's *Receive Into* option.

 ### Making actions unavailable